rboxeur/mpv-i686-cross-compiling-MinGW32-Doc/index.rst

 		* **I try to follow this guide**  https://github.com/qyot27/mpv/blob/extra-new/DOCS/crosscompile-mingw-tedious.txt **I tried to enhance it by adding more packages (shaderc, crossc, harfbuzz, vulkan, libarchive, rubberband and so on...)**
 		* Compared to all toolchains, I could see in the Web (MXE, other dedicated toolchains for MPV), I think it is a good recommendation to build a complete toolchain (GCC +  all its stuffs).
 		* This toolchain is built on a real Linux 32-Bits machine (no virtual machine).
-		* Toolchain is located at ``/opt/MinGW32`` -- this way it will not interfere with your own system --
+		* Toolchain is located -- hardcoded -- at ``/opt/MinGW32`` -- this way it will not interfere with your own system --
 		* Its packages are located at ``/opt/MinGW32/packages``